ministryofjustice/hmpps-job-feed-parser/README.md

 Prison data which did not match with any prison is added to vacancies-bad-data.json file in s3.
 The data in json file is surfaced to business users using unidentified-prison-names.html file.

 This file needs to be manually copied to S3 bucket "hmpps-feed-parser".

+The feed uses a Slack webhook for feedback the relies upon two Environment variables:
+SLACK_URL for the full url of the webhook
+SLACK_AVATAR for the icon associated with the message sender (to readily indicate status amongst other feeds)